rhysd/wandbox-vim/README.md

 ## What is Wandbox?

-[Wandbox](http://melpon.org/wandbox/) is a new and cool social compilation service, mainly for C++ers.
+[Wandbox](http://melpon.org/wandbox/) is a new and cool social compilation service mainly for C++ers.
 You can use various versions of compilers and famous libraries.
 In addition, Wandbox provides some other languages like Ruby, Python, Haskell, D and so on.
-Wandbox is created by @melpon and @kikairoya.
+Wandbox has been created by @melpon and @kikairoya.
 Repository page is [here](https://github.com/melpon/wandbox).

 ## Usage